 When reviewing proofs, please keep in mind that images viewed on your monitor where you designed your project, and the hard copy color proofs, are either presented or made from different equipment, and media, compared to the traditional offset printing process / press that your order will be printed with.
 It is important to ONLY submit high resolution files.
 It is your responsibility to submit files in the correct High Resolution format.

-(8) Built Black Type
+(8) Do Not Build Black Type Or Art

 Do not build black type, or other elements intended to just print in black, in CMYK / 4-color process.
 This will cause undesirable printing results such as color variation and poor registration in the end printed product.
 When reviewing proofs, black type built in CMYK can be hard to visually detect during the proofing process.
 It is your responsibility to submit files in the correct printing file format.